undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 When a current sensor is configured and available, meaningful electrical activity remains present while either the power or current activity condition is true.
 A pending finish confirmation must be cancelled or reset when either source reports meaningful activity.

-For a cycle already in `final_spin`, final draining, pump operation, drum positioning, short spin restarts, electronics activity, and an end-of-program chime may all occur before electrical activity finally becomes quiet.
+For a cycle already in `final_spin`, the drain pump may start before the drum has fully stopped and may continue after drum rotation ends.
+Final draining, pump operation, drum positioning, short spin restarts, electronics activity, and an end-of-program chime may all occur before electrical activity finally becomes quiet.
 These observations must delay completion rather than return the cycle to `running`.
 The shorter final-spin finish timeout starts from the **last meaningful terminal activity**, not from the final-spin detection timestamp.

 Loss of the optional current sensor must fall back to power-only evaluation.
 Missing current data must not be interpreted as proof of inactivity.